Barstow, CA - Harvey House Rail Depot (BAR)

 - Track Ownership: BNSF Railway

-The station currently houses the Western American Railroad Museum, the Barstow Route 66 “Mother Road” Museum, the Barstow Area Chamber of Commerce and Visitors Bureau and a real estate development sales office.
-Some city offices are located upstairs and a banquet room is available for rent downstairs.
-The western wing serves as the rail-bus transit center.
-The depot was added to the National Register of Historic Places in 1975.
+The station currently houses the Western American Railroad Museum, the Barstow Route 66 “Mother Road” Museum, offices and event spaces.
+The building was added to the National Register of Historic Places in 1975.

 Started by English immigrant Fred Harvey in the 1870s, the company that took his name ran a series of eating houses along the Santa Fe Railway.
 Before dining cars were common west of the Mississippi River, passenger trains stopped at particular stations to allow riders to have a bite to eat.
 Fred Harvey developed a highly efficient system that guaranteed quick, quality meals.